[ Use case ]

 Does Burrow track inventory or product catalog data?

-No. Inventory management stays in Shopify or WooCommerce.
+No. Inventory management stays in WooCommerce or your commerce platform.
 Burrow captures transactional signals — orders, payments, fulfillment, refunds — as operational events for agency reporting and anomaly detection.

-How do agencies track Shopify performance across multiple stores?
+How do agencies track commerce performance across multiple stores?

-Without Burrow, agencies log into each Shopify Admin separately and export data manually.
-Burrow normalizes order events from every connected store into per-client project timelines.
-Your agency dashboard shows all commerce clients at a glance — order volume, revenue milestones, checkout health — without switching between Shopify Admin tabs.
+Without Burrow, agencies log into each store admin separately and export data manually.
+Burrow normalizes order events from every connected WooCommerce and Craft Commerce store into per-client project timelines.
+Your agency dashboard shows all commerce clients at a glance — order volume, revenue milestones, checkout health — without switching between admin tabs.

 What should an agency e-commerce report include?